 Harvard would have to wait.

 By the age of twenty-seven, Lisa spent life devoted to her progeny-ous posse of five.
-Lisa openly acknowledges that the “The School of Hard Knocked Up” taught her the most important life lessons one can ever learn: loving, laughing, living out loud and letting go.
+Lisa acknowledges that the “The School of Hard Knocked Up” taught her the most important life lessons one can ever learn: loving, laughing, living out loud and letting go.

-Whilst family kept her grounded (and efficient), Lisa liberally leaned into her educational, entrepreneurial and humanitarian passions.
+Whilst family kept her grounded (and efficient), Lisa liberally leaned into educational, entrepreneurial and humanitarian passions.
 She obtained theological credentials in 2008 (known for a time as “Reverend Mother”), founded Sweet Abandon Inc. in 2010 to sponsor Ukrainian orphans and supported multiple business endeavors.
-In 2016, Rotary International awarded Lisa the “Service-Above-Self Award” for her international endeavors.
+In 2016, Rotary International awarded the “Service-Above-Self Award” for her international endeavors.

 Lisa graduated summa cum laude from Hiram College in 2014 with a BA in Business Management, and in 2016, with a Masters of Science in Social Administration (MSSA/MSW).
 She has led social science research and practice in attachment theory, adoption, and child welfare in Ohio and California.
-She continues scholarly pursuits in positive psychology at the renowned Claremont Graduate University in Claremont, California.
+She continues scholarly pursuits at the renowned Claremont Graduate University in Claremont, California.

 Though talking comes naturally, it took Lisa a minute (okay...decades), a few beleaguered, broken relationships, and a "suck-it-up-you-got-a-scholarship" social work degree to learn the most important communication skill of all: listening.